Red Nails: Adaptations

 The story was later adapted by Roy Thomas and Barry Windsor-Smith for issues #2-3 of the Marvel Comics magazine series Savage Tales.
 The Thomas/Smith tale was later reprinted in the 1987 black-and-white magazine Conan Saga issue #9 (Jan.
 1988.)
 It has also been reprinted many times since then, both in black-and-white and in full color, by Marvel and more recently by Dark Horse.
+The story has also been adapted by publishing company Ablaze in their "Cimmerian" series of comics.

 An unfinished and unreleased animated feature based on this story, Conan: Red Nails, went into production around 2005.
 Actor Ron Perlman was cast as providing the voice of Conan, while Tolkemec was to be voiced by Mark Hamill.
 The film was originally due to be released in 2010.
 However, production was stalled and since 2007 there have been no updates as to this film's status on its official website.
 IMDB still has the original listing for the (proposed) release of the film.
 Red Nails remains an unfinished film with no planned release.